Kenosha unrest shooting: Before the shooting

 After the city suffered building and vehicle damage during protests on August 24, social media had drawn locals and outsiders, left-wing activists and right-wing militia into the city streets despite an evening curfew imposed on citizens.
 Some 250 National Guard members were deployed to the city.

 On August 25, militia that included Boogaloo boys and a biker crew carrying "hatchets, ball bats, and firearms" assembled near two gas stations south of Car Source, an automotive business with three properties (a dealership, a used car lot, and another car lot to the South), which had been badly damaged during the first two nights of unrest.
 Car Source had suffered $1.5 million in arson damage the previous night.

-Peaceful protests during the day were followed by chaos where demonstrators, armed civilians and others faced off against one another and the police at night.
+Peaceful protests during the day were followed by chaos where protestors, armed civilians and others faced off against one another and the police at night.
 Two hours after the 8:00 pm curfew had begun, police began to drive the protesters south out of Civic Center Park using BearCat armored personnel carriers.
 The shootings took place shortly before midnight along Sheridan Road.